-Limited surface soil testing was carried out at Laupahoehoe High & Elementary in 2016, which identified lead at concentrations above Hawaii Department of Health environmental action levels along the perimeter of several older buildings (built in 1948 and 1962), where some bare soils are present.
-Soils along the perimeters of other older buildings, although not tested, may have similar elevated lead concentrations.
+Limited surface soil testing was carried out at Mountain View Elementary in 2016, which identified arsenic and lead above Hawaii Department of Health environmental action levels along the perimeter of various older (1931-1946) buildings, where some bare soils are present.
+Soils along the perimeters of other older buildings, although not tested, may have similar concentrations.
 Some older buildings are located in high activity areas (recess play areas) where direct exposure to soil is more likely.

-This environmental hazard management plan addresses soils in both tested and untested areas by recommending:
+This environmental hazard management plan addresses soil in both tested and untested areas by recommending: